daerduoCarey/partnet_dataset/README.md

 ## PartNet Experiments

-Please refer to [this repo](https://github.com/daerduocarey/partnet_ins_seg) for the instance segmentation experiments (Section 5.3) in the paper.
+Please refer to [this repo](https://github.com/daerduocarey/partnet_seg_exps) for the segmentation experiments (Section 5) in the paper.

 ## TODOs